 The timing is right.
 Global trade is in a shifting mode when key industry players need to embrace digital to remain relevant.
 In our article on the 2019 global logistics trends, we predicted that data-driven logistics, supply chain analytics, IoT, artificial intelligence (AI), or machine learning (ML) would have an important role to play in reforming logistics and supply chain as we know.

 FreightTech companies took up on the challenge.
-While some of them provide solutions to enable organizations to reshape their operations for further efficiency, others developed completely innovative digital solutions, services, and platform to take global logistics to the next level.
+While some of them provide solutions to enable organizations to reshape their operations for further efficiency, others developed completely innovative digital solutions, services, and platforms to take global logistics to the next level.

-Some of these innovators have an excellent chance to shake up the market and logistics as we know today.
+Some of these innovators have an excellent chance to shake up the market and logistics as we know it today.
 To do that, they need to deliver exceptional solutions.
 To deliver the solution that logistics needs, FreightTech companies must operate with exceptionally focused strategies so that someone else won’t beat them to the market.

 Data is the key to success